samlynndavis/Bodiless-JS-Chris/packages/vital-elements/doc/TokenDomains.md

   line-spacing, etc.
 - `Theme`: Tokens which apply styling which is very likely to be overridden; e.g., colors, typography, sizing such as `width` and `height`, etc.
-- `Editors`: Tokens which define how a component's data are edited.
 - `Content`: Tokens which provide default content or other fixed props.
 Any hardcoded, translatable strings belong in this domain.
 - `Behavior`: Tokens which define or add behaviors to a component; e.g., the expanding and